 Note: This table shows the distribution of economic aid funding, by sector, across most Foreign Operations accounts: Development Assistance, Child Survival/Health, International Disaster & Famine Aid, Economic Support Fund, East European aid, former Soviet aid, Andean Counterdrug Initiative, and Transition Initiatives.
 It does not include allocations for HIV/AIDS "focus countries" that are now allocated exclusively out of the State Department's Global AIDS Initiative account.
-See footnote "b" below.
+See footnote "b" below

-a.
-Special Concerns category include economic aid programs for Israel and South Pacific Fisheries.
+- a.
+Special Concerns category include economic aid programs for Israel and South Pacific Fisheries. - b.

-b.
 Excludes Global AIDS Initiative allocations of \$605.8 million in FY2005 estimate and FY2006 request.
 The FY2005 request did not utilize this methodology and cannot be compared with the other columns.
 In the FY2005 Foreign Operations conference report, Congress directed the Administration to allocate all focus-country assistance out of the Global AIDS account and not from the Child Survival/Health account.
 As a result, there was a sharp reduction in the amount of HIV/AIDS funding allocated from the Child Survival/Health account from the requested level, but a corresponding increase in the Global AIDS account that is not shown in this table.

 Congressional Action.
 As passed by the House, H.R.
-3057 restores much of the funding reductions proposed by the Administration for various development and health accounts.
+3057 restored much of the funding reductions proposed by the Administration for various development and health accounts.
 For the Child Survival and Health account, H.R.
-3057 provides nearly \$1.5 billion, \$250 million higher than the President's request.
-House recommendations increase levels for all areas of the account, including vulnerable children (\$25 million), infectious diseases other than HIV/AIDS (\$200 million), reproductive health (\$375 million), and child survival and maternal health (\$347 million).
+3057 provided nearly \$1.5 billion, \$250 million higher than the President's request.
+House recommendations increased levels for all areas of the account, including vulnerable children (\$25 million), infectious diseases other than HIV/AIDS (\$200 million), reproductive health (\$375 million), and child survival and maternal health (\$347 million).
 Including children and health funding in other accounts (ESF and FSU), the total in the bill equals \$1.74 billion, \$245 million, or 16%, higher than the \$1.5 billion request shown in Table 9.
-The House proposal further increases funding for the Development Assistance account by a net total of \$82 million, after taking into account the readjustment of funds between this account and the Transition Initiative program (see directly below for discussion of this issue).
+The House proposal further increased funding for the Development Assistance account by a net total of \$82 million, after taking into account the readjustment of funds between this account and the Transition Initiative program (see directly below for discussion of this issue).

-The Senate companion bill pushes these House-passed amounts higher.
-Funding for the Child Survival and Health account is set at \$500 million, or 40% higher than the request.
-The Development Assistance account (after adjusting for the Transition Initiative proposed change) grows by \$300 million over the request.
-Like the House measure, the Senate bill restores most of the reductions in spending recommended by the executive branch.
-Key development and health funding additions and earmarks specifically proposed in House and Senate versions H.R.
-3057 include the following.
+The Senate companion bill pushed these House-passed amounts higher.
+Funding for the Child Survival and Health account was set at \$500 million, or 40% higher than the request.
+The Development Assistance account (after adjusting for the Transition Initiative proposed change) grew by \$300 million over the request.
+Like the House measure, the Senate bill restored most of the reductions in spending recommended by the executive branch.